ColleagueRiley/X11-Drag-n-Drop/README.md

     const int32_t yabs = (E.xclient.data.l[2]) & 0xffff;
 ```

-Now the absolute X and Y can be translated to the actual X and Y coordanates of the drop position using [XTranslateCoordinates](https://tronche.com/gui/x/xlib/window-information/XTranslateCoordinates.html).
+Now the absolute X and Y can be translated to the actual X and Y coordinates of the drop position using [XTranslateCoordinates](https://tronche.com/gui/x/xlib/window-information/XTranslateCoordinates.html).

 ```c
     Window dummy;